templedf/javaone14_handsonhadoop/README.md

-javaone14_handsonhadoop
+handsonhadoop
 =======================

-The manual for the Hands-on Hadoop lab at JavaOne '14
+The manual for the Hands-on Hadoop lab